 Serving as a City Year AmeriCorps member is a challenging and rewarding experience.
 You will give a lot but you will also get a lot.
 Spend some time reflecting on what you want to gain from this experience.
 You should be able to identify areas you want to improve, skills you want to build, and how the opportunity to serve with City Year will help you achieve your future goals.

 Now you’re ready for the actual interview.
-At City Year, your interview will most likely be via the phone or Skype and is estimated to last approximately 45 to 60 minutes.
-Plan to be in a quiet place with minimal background noise and good cell reception.
-When you’re not worrying over tech issues, you’ll be able to think more clearly on your responses.
+At City Year, your interview will take place virtually on Microsoft Teams and is estimated to last approximately 45 to 60 minutes.
+Plan to be in a quiet place with minimal background noise and strong internet connection.
+When you’re not worrying over technical issues, you’ll be able to focus more on your responses.

 Good luck on your interview!